 On July 29, 2021, the Company executed a Tax Receivable Agreement ("TRA") with certain pre-IPO owners ("TRA Participants").
 The TRA provides for payment by the Company to the TRA Participants of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that the Company utilizes in the future from net operating losses and certain other tax benefits that arose prior to the IPO.
 The Company recognizes this contingent liability in its condensed consolidated financial statements when incurrence of the liability becomes probable and amounts are reasonably estimable.
-Subsequent changes to the measurement of the TRA liability are recognized in the condensed consolidated statement of operations as a component of other expense (income), net.
+Subsequent changes to the measurement of the TRA liability are recognized in the condensed consolidated statements of operations as a component of other income, net.
 The Company will retain the benefit of the remaining 15% of these cash tax savings.

-As of March 31, 2023, the Company recognized a total liability of \$101,406, of which \$23,195 and \$78,211 are recorded within the current and noncurrent tax receivable agreement liability financial statement line items, respectively.
+As of June 30, 2023, the Company recognized a total liability of \$101,406, of which \$23,195 and \$78,211 are recorded within the current and noncurrent tax receivable agreement liability financial statement line items, respectively.
 As of December 30, 2022, the Company recognized a total liability of \$111,453, of which \$10,191 and \$101,262 was recorded within the current and noncurrent tax receivable agreement liability financial statement line items, respectively.
-For the three months ended March 31, 2023, the Company recognized a measurement adjustment of \$144, which was recognized in other expense on the condensed consolidated statements of operations.
-During the three months ended March 31, 2023 the Company made its first payment to TRA participants of \$10,468, which included interest of \$277.
+For the three months ended June 30, 2023, there was not a measurement adjustment recognized by the Company.
+For the six months ended June 30, 2023, the Company recognized a measurement adjustment of \$144, which was recognized in other expense on the condensed consolidated statements of operations.
+During the six months ended June 30, 2023 the Company made its first payment to TRA participants of \$10,468, which included interest of \$277.

-With respect to certain pre-IPO owners that are not TRA Participants, the Company has recorded amounts held in escrow for these participants in prepaid expense of \$890 and \$1,169 as of March 31, 2023 and December 30, 2022, respectively.
-During the three months ended March 31, 2023 and April 1, 2022, the Company recorded \$279, for each of the periods, respectively, in compensation expense within selling, general and administrative expenses in the accompanying condensed consolidated statement of operations.
+With respect to certain pre-IPO owners that are not TRA Participants, the Company has recorded amounts held in escrow for these participants in prepaid expense of \$534 and \$1,169 as of June 30, 2023 and December 30, 2022, respectively.
+During the three months and six months ended June 30, 2023, \$396 of the amount held in escrow was forfeited by a pre-IPO owner and distributed to certain shareholders, resulting in a reduction of the prepaid expense balance and reversal of compensation expense.
+As a result, the Company recorded \$(46) and \$233 during the three months and six months ended June 30, 2023, in compensation expense within selling, general and administrative expenses in the accompanying condensed consolidated statements of operations.
+During the three months and six months ended July 1, 2022, the Company recorded \$279 and \$558, respectively, in compensation expense within selling, general and administrative consolidated statements of operations.